Can’t-Miss Water Activities in the Queen City

 Aquaventure Watercraft Rentals and Boat Club

 For an action-packed afternoon on Lake Norman, rent a Jet Ski or ski boat from Aquaventure Watercraft Rentals and Boat Club.
 Jet Skis are available to rent for only an hour or for a full week or weekend.
-Aquaventure also rents yachts, kayaks and paddleboards and all of the necessary accessories for fun on the water: ski vests, towlines, tubes, wakeboards, water skis and knee boards.
+You can also rent yachts, kayaks and paddleboards and all of the necessary accessories for fun on the water: ski vests, towlines, tubes, wakeboards, water skis and knee boards.
 If you’re interested in a long-term commitment, check out Aquaventure’s boat club membership.

-Started in 2010, My Aloha Paddle and Surf is spreading stand up paddleboarding's popularity throughout the Lake Norman community—it even has a new location in Belmont on the Catawba River.
+Started in 2010, Paddle Charlotte Aloha on Lake Norman is the “source for paddle sports in Charlotte, North Carolina.”
 The company rents kayaks and paddleboards and specializes in paddleboard instruction.
-Aloha instructors teach private and group lessons for as many as 24 people.
+The instructors teach private and group lessons.
 Instruction includes water safety tips and techniques for paddling and turning.
 Specialty classes include Sunset Paddle Tours and Paddleboard Yoga.
 They have new safety procedures in place to minimize contact, in addition to a COVID-19 questionnaire patrons must fill out.